KinksterFox/kinksterfox.github.io/carousel/README.txt

     border
-        visibility      | Adds a border around the image | "on" or "off" color*          | Border color | You can use the name of the desired color or a hexidecimal code i.e. "black", "red" or "#8113F2" width*          | Thickness of the border | Use a value of percentage or pixels i.e. "50%", "20px"
+        visibility      | Adds a border around the image | "on" or "off" color*          | Border color | You can use the name of the desired color or a hexidecimal code i.e. "purple", "darkred" or "#8113F2" width*          | Thickness of the border | Use a value of pixels i.e. "20px"

     glow
         visibility      | Adds a glow around the image.
 The colors of the glow are based on the image | "on" or "off"